meithecatte/miniforth/README.md

  - ?? bytes: Don't expose the `BASE` variable, hardcode hexadecimal — as it turns out, it is not that useful.
 The current bootstrap doesn't make use of `BASE` in the initial interpreter.
- - 7 bytes: Remove the `-` word (with the expectation that the user will assemble their own primitives later anyway).
- - 6 bytes: Remove the `+` word (with the expectation that the user will define `: negate 0 swap - ; : + negate - ;`
-   - Note that bootstrapping with neither `+` nor `-` would be, to put it mildly, quite hard.
  - 12 bytes: Remove the `emit` word - we need loops to make good use of it, and by that point we can assemble it ourselves.
  - 9 bytes: Don't push the addresses of variables kept by self-modifying code.
 This